Keeping the Sabbath

 Is the Sabbath day on Sunday?

-Some Christians also believe that the seventh-day Sabbath has been transferred to the first day of the week, on Sunday.
+Some Christians also hold true that the solemnity of the seventh-day Sabbath has been transferred to the first day of the week, on Sunday.
 The disciples of Christ met on the first day of the week for communion (Acts 20:7; 1 Corinthians 16:2), but not for holy convocations.
 The apostles held congregations and prayer on the seventh-day Sabbath (Leviticus 23:3; Acts 13:14, 13:42-44, 16:13, 17:2, 18:4).
 Jesus taught on and kept the seventh-day Sabbath (Luke 4:31, 6:6).
-You may worship every day of the week if that is what you choose to do.
+You may worship every day of the week if that is what you desire to do.
 However, the seventh-day Sabbath should never be neglected.
-Neglecting the only true Sabbath day and making any other day of the week your primary day of worship is idolatry since only the seventh day was blessed and sanctified (Exodus 20:11).
+Neglecting the only true Sabbath day and making any other day of the week your day of worship is idolatry, for only the seventh day was blessed and sanctified (Exodus 20:11).